You have successfully launched your small business and now comes the tricky part – you have to market it.

 However, that doesn’t mean that you need to use every social media network out there.
-Do some research to determine where your target audience is present and then use your insights to develop a social media plan.
+You can also hire social media marketing agency like We Interactive who can do research to determine where your target audience is present and then use your insights to develop a social media plan.

 Each platform allows you to market your business in a different way.
 For instance, Instagram is great for sharing beautiful images of your offerings, whereas Twitter is excellent as a customer support tool.